 “I see no possible reason why young women, unless they are absolutely needed in the domestic circle,—even then, self-reliance should be taught them,—should not be trained to some healthful remunerative employment,” Harriot opined.

-The Dixons’ splashy newspaper advertisements may have raised eyebrows, but the Hunt sisters had tried everything conventional medicine had to offer.
-As Harriot wrote: “[B]ehind all of this, was something new, which offered at least a change of treatment, if not a chance of a cure.”
+The Dixons’ splashy newspaper advertisements may have raised eyebrows, but Sarah had been treated with everything conventional medicine had to offer.
+As Harriot wrote about the Motts' practice: “[B]ehind all of this, was something new, which offered at least a change of treatment, if not a chance of a cure.”

 When Elizabeth entered the Hunt’s Fleet Street residence for the first time, Harriot got her first look at female medical practicioner.
 She was instantly struck by her sympathetic bedside manner and air of authority.
 Slowly, under the care of Elizabeth, Sarah’s health began to improve (though the more likely reason was that her body was finally allowed to recover from all the “treatments” she’d been previously subject to).